Will the Church Go Through the Great Tribulation?

 In 1972, as a new Christian, the rapture, our being caught up secretly to be with Christ before the time of the great tribulation, was a very popular and intriguing topic (known as the pre-tribulation rapture view).
 The first of the end-time/rapture movies ‘A Thief In the Night‘ made quite an impression on me.
 I had at that time no reason to question the pre-tribulation rapture which seemed to be the most popular view amongst evangelical Christians.
 However as I began to read the Bible and study the subject for myself I could not reconcile the pre-tribulation view with the end-time scriptures as I understood them (I came to what is known as the post-tribulation rapture view).

 Does it really matter whether the rapture happens before or after the time of the great tribulation?
 Certainly this is not an issue Christians should divide over and nor is it one which bears on our salvation in Christ.
 There should always be love and respect for one another despite differences such as these.
-However we want to know the truth since more is written in the Scriptures about the end-time than any other and what we believe has implications.
+This is most important.
+For there is a danger of becoming so focused on end-time topics (and a particular interpretation of them) that we neglect to preach the gospel, be salt and light in the world, do justice and show the love of God.
+Jesus admonished the Pharisees for such an error (Luke 11:42).

-Firstly I believe our greatest hope should be in Jesus’ coming and our being united with Him, not that we will escape tribulation.
+Our greatest hope should be in Jesus’ coming and our being united with Him, not that we will escape tribulation.
 Yet Jesus told us of what will happen before His coming and how to prepare for that time.
-Therefore it would seem to me inconsistent with Jesus’ character that He forewarn us of these things if, in the future, His followers did not have to go through that time.
-Are we to believe that Jesus’ warnings and encouragement in Matthew 24, Mark 13, Luke 12 & 17 and Revelation to persevere and remain faithful in the midst of tribulation, for the most part, not applicable to Christians, members of His body, the Church living today?
+As mentioned previously, it would seem to me inconsistent with Jesus’ character that He forewarn us of these things if, in the future, His followers did not have to go through that time.

 What Does Scripture Teach Us About the End-time?